Expert medical and surgical care in Thailand

 When Can You Return to Normal Activities?

-Most transfemoral TAVR patients notice improved energy and exercise tolerance within the first week — the heart is suddenly pumping efficiently through a functioning valve.
+Most transfemoral TAVR patients notice improved energy and exercise tolerance within the first week; the heart is suddenly pumping efficiently through a functioning valve.
 Light activity resumes almost immediately.
 Moderate exercise from week two.
-Most patients return to their normal routine by four to six weeks.
-The recovery timeline is dramatically shorter than open valve surgery.
+Most patients fully recover in around six to ten weeks.1,3 The recovery timeline is dramatically shorter than open valve surgery.

 TAVR avoids sternotomy, cardiopulmonary bypass, and cardiac arrest.
 That means no sternal healing period, no driving restriction for six weeks, and no prohibition on upper body movement.
 Hospital stays average three to five days versus seven to ten for open surgery.
 ICU time is shorter.
 The recovery comparison is genuinely significant and is the main reason TAVR has expanded beyond high-risk patients into intermediate and low-risk groups.